vmorgan-lab/pet-drs/README.md

 # Inputs
 Imaging

 This script takes T1-weighted MRI and FDG-PET images in NIFTI format as inputs.
 They should be placed in the "parent directory" folder and named "T1.nii" and "PET.nii", respectively.
 All outputs will be placed in this parent directory folder.

 Resection

 The regions in the planned resection should be defined using the AAL atlas (see AAL_regions.txt).
 Users can also use one of the predefined resections within the code ('Right ATL', 'Left ATL', 'Right SAH', or 'Left SAH').

 Registration

 Once this script is run the first time on a patient's data with reg = 1, the registration information has been saved and reg can be set to 0 for subsequent tests of alternative resections to decrease processing time.

 # Outputs
-A swarmchart (as shown in Sainburg et al., 2024) will be outputted with the PET DRS score, along with a PET_LI.nii image.
+A swarmchart will be outputted with the PET DRS score, along with a PET_LI.nii image.
 The PET_LI.nii image can be overlaid on the wT1.nii image (patient's T1 in MNI space) or the MNI template for visualization (see examples in Sainburg et al., 2024).
 Note that as per Sainburg et al., 2024, a PET DRS < 0.22 is suggestive of an Engel I outcome after surgery.

 # Example Usage (put T1.nii and PET.nii in "test_folder"):
 pet_drs('test_folder',[4102,4202],'rsah',1)

 pet_drs('test_folder','Right SAH','rsah',1)

 # Notes